Henry Collen: Early life and education

+Career

 Henry Collen made a fairly moderate living as a portrait painter in London in the mid-19th century.
-Between 1820 and 1872 he exhibited at least one hundred paintings at the Royal Academy and the SBA, and by 1821 he had won a silver medal at the Royal Academy.
+Between 1820 and 1872 he exhibited at least one hundred paintings at the Royal Academy and the SBA (Society of British Artists), and by 1821 he had won a silver medal at the Royal Academy.

 One of the four Henry Collen portraits was of a John Avery titled "Surgeon", which is a watercolour miniature on ivory, being only 8" × 53/4".
 This piece is on display at Bodelwyddan Castle, as are two other works, an oil painting on panel of Robert Vernon by George Jones and Henry Collen, painted in 1848 and a portrait of Henry Bickersteth, Baron Langdale, painted in 1829, entitled Master of the Roles.
 This piece is also a watercolour miniature on ivory and only 47/8" × 37/8.
 There are two pictures of Charles Mayne Young.
 One is another watercolour on ivory, painted in 1824.
 The other is a mezzotint published in 1826 but is not on display.
 Another piece that is not on display is a stipple engraving of Jane Elizabeth, Countess of Ellenborough, published in 1829.
 So, in all, six portraits that hang in the NPG are "associated" with Henry Collen.

 The Victoria and Albert Museum has a regular miniature of a man, which is 47/8 in. × 33/4in., signed H. Collen/1846, the H and C being separate.
 The National Portrait Gallery has a miniature of Baron Langdale by Collen, 1829.
 The Wallace Collection has a miniature of Sarah the Countess of Warwick by Collen, 1825, after Hayter.
 At Windsor Castle are several miniatures by Collen, including portraits of the Duchess of Kent (1829) and Lady Catherine Vernon Harcourt (1838).
 One of them is a copy after Hayter.
 The Duke of Northumberland has a miniature of Lady Margaret Percy by Collen.